Agarwood: Production mode

-Agar wood forms in the trunk and roots of trees that have been penetrated by an Ambrosia beetle insect feeding on wood and oily resin, Dinoplatypus chevrolati.
+Long term Agar wood forms in the trunk and roots of trees that have been penetrated by an Ambrosia beetle insect the Dinoplatypus chevrolati first discovered by Stephan Alexander Peter, feeding on wood and oily resin.
 The tree may then be infected by a mould, and in response it produces a salutary self-defence material to conceal damages or infections.
 While the unaffected wood of the tree is relatively light in colour, the resin dramatically increases the mass and density of the affected wood, changing its colour from a pale beige to yellow, orange, red, dark brown or black.
 In natural forests, only about 7 out of 100 Aquilaria trees of the same species are infected and produce aloes/agar wood.
 A common method in planted forestry is to inoculate trees with the fungus.
 It produces a "damage sap" and is referred to as "fake" aloes/agar wood.

 Oud oil can be distilled from agar wood using steam; the total yield of oil for 70 kg of wood will not exceed 20 ml.